Winners and losers from the 2017 NFL scouting combine

-INDIANAPOLIS — The NFL scouting combine wraps up on Monday with the defensive back drills, and several players have helped themselves by answering key questions over the past week.
+INDIANAPOLIS — The NFL scouting combine wrapped up on Monday with the defensive back drills, and several players helped themselves by answering key questions over the past week.

 Others, not so much.